cnnrznn/cnnrznn.github.io/_posts/2020-02-20-MapReduce-Framework-for-Golang.md

 # Abstract

-MapReduce was created to solve the problem of running large computations accross many low-powered, cheap machines.
+MapReduce was created to solve the problem of running large computations across many low-powered, cheap machines.
 However, today's consumer machines are much more powerful.
 It is not uncommon for a consumer laptop to have 8 or more CPUs and 16+ GB of RAM.
 With machines of this capability, surely the types of